 There are some medical conditions that you should most definitely see a Physiotherapist for over a Sports Therapist.

-However, in our considerable experience of these things, it seems that the NHS have moved to hands-off, exercise-based rehab delivered by Physios.
-This works, but when you combine some hands-on work with complimentary rehabilitation exercises things just seem to get better – and faster.
+However, in our considerable experience of these things, it seems that the NHS have moved to a hands-off, exercise-based rehab delivered by Physios.
+This works, but when you combine some hands-on work with complimentary rehabilitation exercises things just seem to get better.
+And faster.
 This is best delivered by Sports Therapists.

-Our Sports Therapists incorporate exercise-based rehab (when appropriate), hands-on joint mobilisation, muscle activation, myofascial release and Sports Massage.
-They’ll select whatever of these is most appropriate for you and the condition you have.
+Our Sports Therapists incorporate exercise-based rehab (when appropriate).
+They also use hands-on joint mobilisation, muscle activation, myofascial release and Sports Massage.
+They’ll select whatever of these is most appropriate for you and your problem.
 This is shown here if you want to know more about deep tissue massage.

 So, is a Sports Therapist effectively a Physio?

 But why the ‘Sport’ in Sports Therapy?

-This causes us all kinds of problems in terms of who Sports Therapists help.
+This causes us all kinds of problems in terms of who we can help.
 The word “Sport” in the therapy comes from the underlying principle that we are looking to improve people’s sporting performance.
 Specifically, from an injured state to a non-injured state.

 Of course, non-sporty types can have the same injuries as sporting people.
 The treatments and techniques we use on non-athletes work just as much as they do on athletes.
 It may be that your “improvement in performance” is just being able to walk to work every day!
 Also, we’re often asked: “I don’t do sport, can I still come and see you?”.
 And that’s the people who aren’t already put off by the word Sport and have contacted us in the first place!
 Of course, you can!